To see the 2025 programme please see here

 How does it work?
 Working with other like-minded persons enthuses us and encourages us to "fish" out those unfinished, and neglected projects, discuss them if we are so inclined, ask advice if we need it, and because working with others is always stimulating and fun most of us will clear the decks, or at least complete some of those UFOs.

-There will be two of us “hosting” this unusual workshop, Alice van Duijnen, from the Netherlands, and myself from Western Australia.
-We will be supported by a member of WPSG team Teresa Cabellos from Spain, so quite an international team!
+There will be two of us "hosting" this unusual workshop, Alice van Duijnen, from the Netherlands, and myself from Western Australia.

 March